tp link wifi range extender

 Maybe you’ve logged to your parents’ Wi-Fi network last time you were there and didn’t make an effort to remember the password (and they can’t seem to find it).
 Or you’ve used a public network that requires you to type your password again and no one seems to know which is the right one.
-Either way, trying to log onto a Wi-Fi network that you’ve previously used after you’ve forgotten the password is a hassle… unless you know these tricks for MacOS and Windows.
+Either way, trying to log onto a Wi-Fi network that you’ve previously used after you’ve forgotten the password is a hassle… unless you know these tricks for MacOS, Windows and Linux.

 How to Find Forgotten Wi-Fi Password on MacOS